-This 9-day adventure across Taiwan sees students explore temples, valleys, coasts, and exciting cities.
-Along the way, they’ll learn more about the Indigenous populations of Taiwan, visit staggering landmarks like the Taroko Gorge, and learn more about Taiwanese culture and tradition at Sun Moon Lake.
-With a fascinating mix of urban exploration and natural landscapes, this geography school trip to Taiwan provides students with a unique insight into an undiscovered country.
+Our geography school trip to Taiwan sees students explore bustling cities, temples, and vast cliffs.
+Along the way, they’ll learn more about the Indigenous populations of Taiwan, visit landmarks like the Taroko Gorge, head dolphin-spotting, and learn more about Taiwanese culture through hands-on cooking experiences.
+This geography school trip to Taiwan provides students with a unique insight into an undiscovered country.

-*Prices based on groups of 20 students with 2 free teachers.
+*Prices based on groups of 20 students with 2 free teachers, not including flights.

 See all our Taiwan showcase itineraries here.